T-11 parachute: Design

 The main canopy is a modified version of a cross/cruciform platform.
 The canopy has an increased inflated diameter of 14 percent and a 28 percent increase in surface area, when compared with the T-10D assembly.
 The T-11 main canopy utilizes a unique deployment sequence to reduce the opening shock and canopy oscillation.
 The T-11 is designed to have an average rate of descent of 19 ft/s for the 95th percentile service member, compared with 24 ft/s with the T-10C.
 This reduction is intended to result in significantly lower landing injury rates for jumpers.

-The reserve canopy is a derivative of the British Low Level Parachute (LLP) aero-conical design that includes apex scoop pockets at the top of the reserve canopy and skirt assist lines at the system’s hem to promote fast opening of the reserve system during low-speed malfunctions.
+The reserve canopy is a derivative of the British Low Level Parachute (LLP) aero-conical design that includes apex scoop pockets at the top of the reserve canopy and skirt assist lines at the system's hem to promote fast opening of the reserve system during low-speed malfunctions.
 Unlike the current reserve parachute system, the T-11R reserve uses an omni-directional, center-pull deployment system.
-The T-11 harness is designed to displace opening shock forces of the reserve parachute equally along the long axis of the jumper’s body.
+The T-11 harness is designed to displace opening shock forces of the reserve parachute equally along the long axis of the jumper's body.

 The main canopy and harness weighs 38 lb, and the reserve assembly 15 lb, for a total of 53 lb.
 The main canopy is 30.6 ft inflated diameters at the hem.
 The reserve canopy has a 24 ft nominal diameter.

 Use

 The T-11 parachute is in use by the United States armed forces.
-It is also being adopted by the Finnish Defence Forces, first in Europe.
+It is also being adopted by the Canadian and Finnish Defence Forces, first in Europe.
 It is in use with the Australian Army.

 The system is authorized and certified for use on the Globemaster, Hercules and Chinook aircraft.